 Using the Windows USB/DVD Download Tool

-Before you run the Download Tool, make sure you have purchased the Windows ISO download from Microsoft Store and downloaded the Windows ISO file to your drive.
-If you have purchased Windows but have not yet downloaded the ISO file, you can download the ISO file from your Microsoft Store Account.
+Before you run the Download Tool, make sure you have purchased the Windows ISO download from Microsoft Store or from Us (Halfrain eStore) and downloaded the Windows ISO file to your drive.
+If you have purchased Windows but have not yet downloaded the ISO file, you can download the ISO file from the delivery mail you would receive from us.

 To make a copy of your Windows ISO file: